BitsTuck/prework-study-guide/README.md

 ## License

-Please refer to the licence in the repo.
+Please refer to the license in the repo.

 ---